 Choosing the Right Size

 Choosing the right size of your fly reel heavily depends on the size of your fly rod.
-For saltwater fish, you will want to use somewhere between an 8-weight and 14-weight rod.
+For saltwater fish, you will want to use somewhere between an 8-weight and 14-weight rod (see here for a fly rod weight chart).

 Know the size of fish you can land before you make your decision.
 If you’re fishing inland or smaller saltwater fish, 8-weight to 10-weight rods are good.
-Large fish require 11-weight or 12-weight!
+Large fish require an 11-weight or 12-weight fly rod!

 When you’re looking to purchase your saltwater fly reel, you want to make sure it’s reliable.
 Landing fish in saltwater on a fly rod is no easy task.
 You will be working hard to find fish, select the proper fly and accurately present it.